 Tortuga Bay

-We have had the opportunity to visit some beaches in South and Central America.
-But there are no words to describe our arrival at Tortuga Bay beach in Santa Cruz, Galapagos.
+We have been to a few beaches in South and Central America, but there are no words to describe how we felt when we landed on Tortuga Bay beach in Santa Cruz, Galapagos.

-A lovely long white sandy beach where iguanas and sea lions rest, surrounded by a vast blue sea teeming with amazing marine species.
+A beautiful long white sand beach where iguanas and sea lions relax, surrounded by a vast blue sea teeming with incredible marine species.

 Tortuga Bay, Santa Cruz, Galápagos

-Tortuga Bay is thought to be one of the best beaches in the world, and the Galapagos Islands in Ecuador are lucky to have it.
+Tortuga Bay is considered one of the nicest beaches in the world, and the Galapagos Islands in Ecuador are fortunate to have it.

-In this post, I’ll tell you everything you need to know to enjoy this paradise.
+In this post, I will tell you everything you need to know to enjoy this paradise.

 Traveling to Galapagos?